philip-zhan/chergpt/docs/slack-oauth-setup.md

 - `identity.basic` - View basic information about the user
 - `identity.email` - View the user's email address

+**Important:** These user scopes are required to obtain the user's email address.
+During the OAuth flow, Slack will return both a bot token (for channel access) and a user token (for identity information).
+The user token is used to call the `users.identity` endpoint to fetch the user's email.

 ### 5. Get Your Credentials

 1. Scroll back to the top of the "OAuth & Permissions" page